electronic-caregiver/babylonjs-editor-publish-plugin/README.md

 ![](readme_images/preferences.PNG)

-Then navigate to the folder where the plugin was cloned and installed, and choose Select Folder.
+Click Add..., then navigate to the folder where the plugin was cloned and installed, and choose Select Folder.

 ![](readme_images/choose-plugin.PNG)